grepcats/doctor-search/README.md

 * Program should gracefully handle situations where there are no results
   * Input: Query string that results in no doctors
   * Output: "There are no doctors matching your search.
-Please change your criteria and try again.""
+Please change your criteria and try again."

 ---
 Other features